KBenit/alx-system_engineering-devops/README.md

-this repository is for the new shell basic task
+this is an initial readme